telekom-security/explo/README.md

             username: "' SQL INJECTION"
         find: You have an error in your SQL syntax

-In this example definition file the security issue is tested by executing 2 steps which are run from top to bottom.
+In this example definition file the security issue is tested by executing two steps which are run from top to bottom.
 The last step returns a success or failure, depending on the string 'You have an error in your SQL syntax' to be found.

-It is possible to share and easily re-test a specific vulnerability with this tool.

 ### Installation